sericson0/TigerTango/README.md

 3. Battery level if the computer is not plugged into a power source. **If you see a battery symbol, this means your computer is not plugged in**
 4. Current time
 5. Settings menu (gear icon).
 Click to open the Virtual DJ settings option.
+6. A button to toggle between Stero and Mono outputs.
+Defaults to Stereo.
+If Mono is activated, then left and right channels are summed before sending out to main.

 ### Toolbox
 The Toolbox section contains an array of tools and checks.